Points: 15 pts (team task)

 - When your document is complete and QA-checked, have one person on your team log in to Blackboard and access the COMSTRAT 310 course space

-- Open the Assignment Dropboxes folder > navigate to the dropbox for Team Orientation & Setup
+- Open the Assignment Dropboxes folder > Assignments > Lesson 1 folder

 - Go back to your doc in Google Drive

 - “Share” your document by clicking the “Share” button